cloud-bulldozer/benchmark-operator/docs/installation.md

 # export KUBECONFIG=<your_kube_config> # if not already done
 ```

-We try to maintain all resources created/required by ripsaw in the namespace `ripsaw-system`,
+We try to maintain all resources created/required by ripsaw in the namespace `benchmark-operator`,
 as this would be the namespace, ripsaw would be installed into if deployed through operatorhub.io.

 Note: But in case you've a specific usecase where you want the resources to be in a different namespace, you'll just need to edit the namespace in deploy/
 as well as the operator definition.

-But for sake of the documentation, let's proceed with the namespace `ripsaw-system`
+But for sake of the documentation, let's proceed with the namespace `benchmark-operator`

 so we'll create the namespace as follows